psu-arts-arch-3/art-203/lesson-2/assignment-dueling-stylesheets.md

 * "index-alt.html" is reserved for the end of the assignment, so ignore it at first.
 * The layout uses modern HTML5 declarations like `<header>` and a responsive two-column [Flexbox](https://internetingishard.com/html-and-css/flexbox/) layout in an effort to teach current standards.

-## Assignments: Duelling Stylesheets

-### **Part 1**

-Edit "styles-90s.css" to create a stylesheet \(i.e. list of CSS properties\) that makes the sample webpage look like finished website from the 1990's.
-Based on your research for this week's blog post, consider the colors, fonts, and design styles used by designers of that era.

-Ignore the file called "index-alt.html" for now.

-The "index.html" file is set to use the "styles-90s.css" by default, so add your properties there.
-The design doesn't have to be a masterpiece, in fact, you should feel free to make your design ugly or simplistic if that's how you choose to interpret the aesthetics of the 90's.
-But try to make your design look _complete_—like you've spent some time on it.

-You don't have to edit the HTML much, but you should at least replace the titles with something descriptive.

-You are encouraged to add new text and images to make the site look more complete—for example, add some images of some Tamagotchis, and write a few sentences to make the site appear to be a a [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi) advice column, or Pepsi recipe collection, or sneaker collection blog, etc. **Creativity will be rewarded! **

-To add new images, place JPEG or PNG files in the folder called "img" and change the links in the HTML or CSS to match the filenames of your images.

-Just stick to the [web-safe fonts](https://www.w3schools.com/cssref/css_websafe_fonts.asp) for historical accuracy.

-### **Part 2**

-Create an alternate stylesheet to apply a modern look to the same HTML content.
-Leave whatever 90's text and images you added, and let's just focus on the visual design.
-The second version of the site should look _substantially_ different from the 90's version.

-Once you're ready to work on the modern version, change the link in the `<head>` to the other CSS file:

-`<link rel="stylesheet" type="text/css" href="css/styles-modern.css">`

-Now add your new CSS properties to "styles-modern.css"

-Remember, don't spend too long on this, just focus on colors, fonts, and layout.
-What are some quick changes you can make to create a design that feels more like website today—we'll talk more about specific trends in contemporary design later, but for now, just go with your gut.
-It can still be colorful or "program-y" but try to make it look substantially different than the 90's site.

 ### Using Brackets